coderamen666/srd-v3.5-md/spells/magic-overview.md

 Divine spellcasters prepare their spells in largely the same manner as wizards do, but with a few differences.
 The relevant ability for divine spells is Wisdom.
-To prepare a divine spell, a character must have a Wisdom score of 10 + the spell's level.
+To prepare a divine spell, a character must have a Wisdom score of 10 + the spell’s level.
 Likewise, bonus spells are based on Wisdom.

 **Time of Day:** A divine spellcaster chooses and prepares spells ahead